-‘General Hospital’ Spoilers From Frank Valentini #AskGH on Twitter
+‘General Hospital’ Spoilers From Frank Valentini #AskGH On Twitter

 Other Items From #AskGH

-Some other General Hospital notes from the #AskGH session include that the Davis sisters will all get to meet baby Scout on upcoming episodes of General Hospital.
+Some other General Hospital notes from the #AskGH session include the revelation that the Davis sisters will all get to meet baby Scout on upcoming episodes of General Hospital.
 He also promised more Quartermaine action on General Hospital and hinted Jason Morgan (Billy Miller) might not have all his memories back yet.

 Also, coming on General Hospital, per Frank, are scenes with Valentin and Alexis.
 Plus, Kiki tries to figure out her life and Rocco Falconeri is back on General Hospital soon.
-Frank also said we’ll find out why little Jake Webber (Hudson West) was taken plus more story for Kevin and Laura.
+Frank also said we’ll find out why little Jake Webber (Hudson West) was taken, plus more story for Kevin and Laura.

 “Sam has a very bad curse on her.”-Jake #GH pic.twitter.com/eUxKsgIjAR